wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 Therefore, the new priority order is P3 > P2 > P1.

 The traditional UNIX scheduler lowers the relative priority of a CPU-bound process.

+# 5.11

+I/O-bound programs are more likely to have voluntary context switches because they spend most of their time waiting for input/output operations to complete, while CPU-bound programs are more likely to have non-voluntary context switches because they spend most of their time performing CPU-intensive computations.